Building Qt 5.15 LTS for Raspberry Pi on Raspberry Pi OS

 - Installing the Qt build

-This tutorial is written for the full source of version 5.15.2, it is fully possible to build only parts using the split up Qt submodule sources packages, but this tutorial will not go into that at this time.
-Anyway, it is also very easy to skip building of modules that you don't need.
+This tutorial is written for the full source of version 5.15.5, it is fully possible to build only parts using the split up Qt sub-module source packages, but this tutorial will not go into that at this time.
+Anyway, it is also very easy to skip building of modules that you don't need with the no-make option.

 Note: These example builds have been verified to work on both 32-bit and 64-bit Raspberry Pi OS.
 Just make sure you choose the correct platform!